waynodiablo/Oystercard/boris_bikes.md

 end
 ````

 This DRYs out our test so that they will pass even if we change the default capacity.
-Note that we can also drop the lambda from the test syntax so that our test now looks like this.
+Note that we can also drop the [lambda](pills/lambdas.md) :pill: keyword from the test syntax so that our test now looks like this.

 ````ruby
 it 'should not accept a bike if it\'s full' do